mjseaman/dev_bootcamp_phase3_prep/README.md

 My Motivation
 -------------

 After experiencing the seemingly mind shattering shift from Sinatra to Rails, I have decided to create a prep sheet for future [Dev Bootcamp](http://devbootcamp.com/) boots.
-The hope is that they will  escape my, and the many before me's, same frustrating fate (wondering wth is going on).  :)
+The hope is that they will  escape my, and the many boots before me's, same frustrating fate (wondering wth is going on).

 Contribution is Encouraged